MAD-Studios/MADMailer/README.md

       	    {email: 'janedoe@email.com', name:'Jane Doe' }
         ]

-- button: (String) the selector for the button that will initiate the send mail action; it will be replaced by any element specified in activity_indicator below.
+- button: (String) the selector for the button that will initiate the send mail action; it will be replaced by any element specified in activity_indicator below during the send mail operation

 - form: (String) the selector for the form (or any element) containing your input elements.

-- activity_indicator:  (String) the selector for any activity indicator you wish to show during the send mail operation
+- activity_indicator:  (String) the selector for any activity indicator element you wish to show during the send mail operation (for example a loader.gif)

 - success_notification: (String) the selector for the element that will show upon successful send mail